-2. Add the flour, yeast, chopped rosemary and finely grated zest of half a lemon to the chickpeas and stir together.
+Add the flour, yeast, chopped rosemary, tomato, and finely grated lemon zest (if using), to the chickpeas, and stir together.

-5. Lightly flour your work surface, tip the dough out and knead and stretch for ten minutes.
-Pummel it, pound it, mush your knuckles into it, it’s like a stress ball but much more satisfying!
+Lightly flour your work surface, then tip the dough out and knead and stretch it for 10 minutes.
+Pummel the dough, pound it, mush your knuckles into it – it’s like a stress ball but much more satisfying!
 Pop the dough back into your mixing bowl, cover with a clean tea towel or cling film and leave to rise for 2 hours.
 This sounds like a long time but the end result is a gorgeous light loaf with a proper crust around it.

 Jack Monroe.
 Twitter: @MsJackMonroe Facebook: http://www.facebook.com/agirlcalledjack